 Whenever you notice any changes in the skin, it’s never a bad idea to have a dermatologist take a look.
 While it could be an ordinary pimple or a regular old mole, in the instance that it’s not, you’re giving yourself the best possible chance at catching skin cancer in its earliest stages, when there are better treatment options.

 Essentially, knowing the early signs and catching it early can make a world of difference when it comes to a successful treatment.
 Remember, avoiding sun exposure, using sun protection, being aware of skin cancer risk factors, and scheduling annual skin cancer screenings are ways to help protect yourself from developing skin cancer.
 Contact our board-certified dermatologists today.

-Contact Center of Surgical Dermatology in Westerville, OH for more information on the early signs and symptoms of skin cancer
+Contact Center of Surgical Dermatology in Westerville, OH for more information on the early signs and symptoms of skin cancer.

 Center of Surgical Dermatology is the largest medical and surgical skin treatment and wellness facility in Central Ohio.
 Since 2007, our board-certified Dermatologists, fellowship-trained Mohs surgeons, and caring professional staff have provided patients with the treatment they can trust in an environment second to none.
 Learn more about our state-of-the-art Dermatology Center before booking your appointment today.